 Addiction can affect anyone, regardless of these root causes or other factors.
 There’s no one cause, and there’s no single path that can lead to addiction.
 But however someone develops an addiction, there’s always hope and treatment available.

 Addiction recovery centers can help you or your loved ones return to a life of fulfillment and satisfaction.
-At the Phoenix Recovery Center, we’re here to help on your journey to recovery.
+At The Phoenix Recovery Center, we’re here to help on your journey to recovery.
 Our addiction recovery services, medication-assisted treatments, and addiction treatment centers provide tailored and individual treatment that can help you or your loved ones overcome addiction.
+Additionally, our dual-diagnosis treatment and approach can help those individuals who are dealing with both addiction and mental health issues.
 Contact us today to learn more.